hailiang-wang/gmail-desktop/README.md

 ### Dark Mode

 While Gmail offers a dark theme, it's unfortunately not a dark mode, so areas such as compose and emails remain untouched and keep their light appearance.
-Gmail Desktop comes with dark mode (powered by [Dark Reader](https://github.com/darkreader/darkreader)) and makes composing and reading emails easy on the eye as well.
+Evernote Desktop comes with dark mode (powered by [Dark Reader](https://github.com/darkreader/darkreader)) and makes composing and reading emails easy on the eye as well.
 You can configure dark mode in the `Settings` → `Dark Mode` menu.

 **Note:** It's recommended to set the [Gmail theme to "Default"](https://mail.google.com/#settings/oldthemes) in order for dark mode to work properly.